star-kind/browser-album-engineering/README.md

 # Image Viewer Program

-This is an image viewer program based on Java Swing, allowing users to browse and view images.
+This is a Java Swing-based image viewer program that supports users to browse images.

 ## Features

 - Java version: "16.0.1" (Make sure you have installed and configured the corresponding JDK environment).
 - Supports slideshow mode.
 - Automatically opens all images in the specified directory (including subfolders).
-- Does not support GIF animation display.
+- Support GIF dynamic display.
 - Supports image scaling.
 - Shortcut keys to switch to the previous and next image: Left and Right arrows, Up and Down arrows, Page Up and Page Down.